 Our Radiology Team Will Take Care of You

 The radiology team is led by a radiologist, technician and nurse, and sometimes a medical physicist is included.

 - A radiologist is a physician who interprets the results of tests, performs certain procedures and consults with other physicians.
 All of our radiologists are board-certified with the American Board of Radiology.

-- Technicians perform the tests such as x-rays, computed tomography (CT) scans, nuclear medicine, mammograms and ultrasound procedures.
+- Technologists perform the tests such as x-rays, computed tomography (CT) scans, nuclear medicine, mammograms and ultrasound procedures.

-- Medical physicists ensure the accurate and safe delivery of radiation therapy.
+- Medical physicists test our Diagnostic Imaging equipment.
 Medical physicists are certified by the American Board of Radiology or the American Board of Medical Physics.